Principal Financial Group Inc. (PFG) Shares Down Despite Recent Market Volatility

-Principal Financial Group Inc. (NASDAQ: PFG)’s stock price has decreased by -1.60 compared to its previous closing price of 85.70.
-However, the company has seen a fall of -5.84% in its stock price over the last five trading days.
+Principal Financial Group Inc. (NASDAQ: PFG)’s stock price has decreased by -6.34 compared to its previous closing price of 77.01.
+However, the company has seen a -15.83% decrease in its stock price over the last five trading sessions.
 MarketWatch.com reported on 06/11/22 that ‘I needed something to do’: How working in retirement is being embraced by older adults and companies

 Is It Worth Investing in Principal Financial Group Inc. (NASDAQ: PFG) Right Now?

-The price-to-earnings ratio for Principal Financial Group Inc. (NASDAQ: PFG) is above average at 4.48x.
-The 36-month beta value for PFG is also noteworthy at 1.31.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 9 rating it as “sell.”
+The price-to-earnings ratio for Principal Financial Group Inc. (NASDAQ: PFG) is above average at 3.83x.
+The 36-month beta value for PFG is also noteworthy at 1.32.

 Do You Know The Best Place To Find Gains In Volatile Markets?